 As group collaboration becomes more prevalent, the problem of how to compute author contributions becomes increasingly relevant.
+Our motivation was to explore simple models of user behavior that can be incorporated into reputation systems (e.g., [2]), but we feel that factoring in a notion of quality alongside quantity can also be revealing in studies about user behavior and the amount of useful information added to the Wikipedia because it cancels out the work of vandals and the work of those who fix the vandalism.
 We have presented and compared several possible ways to measure author contribution, including two measures popularized by previous works.
 What we discovered is that there is substantial agreement between the measures for clear cases of valuable contributions, and varying results for authors making questionable contributions.

-There are several measures we have defined that have a desirable property, namely, giving credit where it is due and making sure that authors who make bad contributions get a low score.
+There are several measures we have defined that have a desirable property, namely, giving credit where it is due and making sure that authors who make short-lived contributions get a low score.
 We believe that TextLongevity or EditLongevity are equally viable as contribution measures.

 The EditLongevity measure is a very interesting measure in our opinion.
-This measure uses edit distance (as counted in words) to measure the size of the contribution while taking into account the longevity of that contribution, quantified using the edit quality measure $\overline{\alpha}{edit}$.
+This measure uses edit distance (as counted in words) to measure the size of the contribution while taking into account the longevity of that contribution, quantified using the edit quality measure $\overline{\alpha}{edit}$ .
 Since the edit quality measures how much an edit takes a page towards a future version of that page, we find this a good way of measuring contribution.
 The TextLongevityWithPenalty measure is good at identifying vandals, but fails as a good contribution measure as it does not reward good edits.